twl8n/esp32-streaming-cam-ota/README.md

 ### A minimal ESP32 camera server with OTA (over the air) updates.

 I need video streaming with low latency.
-One use is for the gardenbot UGV.
+One use is for the gardenbot UGV (unmanned ground vehicle).

 https://github.com/twl8n/garden-rov-arduino